noir-lang/book/src/getting_started/hello_world.md

 true
 ```

-Congratulations, you have now created and verified your very first Noir program!
+Congratulations, you have now created and verified a proof for your very first Noir program!

 In the next section, we will go into more detail on exactly what just happened.